lmxyy/sige/diffusion/README.md

-# Benchmark on DDIM and Progressive Distillation
+# Benchmark on DDPM and Progressive Distillation

 ## Setup